Each year, ASA releases a list of issues it will focus on throughout the year.

 Skin in the game: Enhance board and executive alignment with shareholders via shareholding requirements:

-- A CEO should have invested one year’s fixed remuneration in the company’s shares after five years.
+• A CEO should own ordinary shares worth at least one year’s fixed remuneration in the company’s shares after five years in the role.

 Shareholder participation: Companies should maximise shareholder information and engagement through data releases of the number of shareholders:

-- participating in capital raisings, including trading renounceable rights.
+• participating in capital raisings including trading renounceable rights, and dividend reinvestment plans.